What is Node JS Used for in 2024 – Complete Guide

 Another reason is that Node is highly scalable.
 This is because almost no function in Node.js directly performs I/O, so the design is free from locks, thereby preventing deadlocks.

-Node JS usage is also memory efficient, due to it’s single thread, non-blocking asynchronous design.
+Node JS usage is also memory efficient due to its single thread, non-blocking asynchronous design.

 The Node.js user survey reported that developers who use it enjoyed benefits such as increasing developer productivity, reducing software development costs, increasing application performance, and increasing customer satisfaction and engagement.